espocrm/cla/README.md

 * Create a new file in `contributors` directory named `your_github_account_name.md` with a following content:
 ```
-I hereby agree to the terms of the EspoCRM Contributor License Agreement.
+I hereby agree to the terms of the EspoCRM Contributor License Agreement v1.0.

 Today's Date